Lockheed F-117 Nighthawk: Postretirement service

 In May 2022, an F-117 participated in exercise Savannah Sentry at the Air Dominance Center in Savannah, Georgia.
 It was a joint exercise with both active USAF and Air National Guard units.
 In a video documenting the exercise, an off-screen crew member stated that about 48 flyable F-117s are in USAF inventory.
 They stated that the F-117 is sometimes used in aggressor-type training roles and was brought to Savannah Sentry to participate in an "unclassified capacity".

 In May 2023, two F-117s participated in exercise Northern Edge 23-1, marking the first time they were officially spotted operating outside of the continental US after their retirement.
 On 1 February 2024, two F-117s were seen at testing range R-2508 in the Mojave Desert.

-In September 2025, two F-117's were spotted above Los Angeles being refueled by a USAF KC-46 Pegasus tanker.
+In September 2025, two F-117s were spotted above Los Angeles being refueled by a USAF KC-46 Pegasus tanker.
 This marks the first time the two have been spotted transferring fuel to one another.